Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Farewell to Peanuts".</h2 head><h3 quote align='center'>"On this day in 2000, the last Peanuts comic strip was published, just hours after the death of its creator, Charles Schulz.
-Peanuts had debuted in 1950.
-Fifty years later, it was appearing in more than 2,500 newspapers in 75 countries.
+<h3 OTD<h2 head>"Bootleggers murdered in Chicago".</h2 head><h3 quote align='center'>"Members of Al Capone's gang massacred seven people connected to a rival gang, led by Bugs Moran, on this day in 1929.
+Some of Capone's men were disguised as cops, which made the victims think their bootlegging operation was simply being raided.
+Their execution-style killings marked an escalation in Chicago's vicious Prohibition-era bootlegging war.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD